 When it comes to the standard iPhone 12 and 12 Max, Jon Prosser suggests that there will likely be a similar dual-camera setup to the iPhone 11 range, with no LiDAR support.

-During Jon Prosser’s recent iPhone 12 YouTube report, the prolific leaker claimed that, unlike the iPhone 11 range where only the Pro variants sport an OLED display, the entire iPhone 12 range will sport the high-end display tech.
+During Jon Prosser’s initial iPhone 12 YouTube report, the prolific leaker claimed that, unlike the iPhone 11 range where only the Pro variants sport an OLED display, the entire iPhone 12 range will sport the high-end display tech.
 That should be a noticeable upgrade for most iPhone users, and if used with Dark Mode, could actually extend the battery life of the range.

 Apple hasn't really tried to compete with Android manufacturers when it comes to fast charging, with Apple's iPhone 11 Pro range capped at 18W, but recent leaks suggest the iPhone 12 could get a bump in charge speed.